gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab-VOL1.md

   ![connectingCheckWithDC](../assets/img/AD/Screenshot%202024-07-16%20at%2019.11.51.png)

-Even though I set my victim ad environment manually by following the heath's instructions, It will be great to use this resource if you want to set AD environment without any guidance.
+Even though I set my victim AD environment manually by following the heath's instructions, It will be great to use this resource if you want to set AD environment without any guidance.

 [https://github.com/Dewalt-arch/pimpmyadlab?tab=readme-ov-file]
 [https://www.bowneconsultingcontent.com/pub/EH/proj/D7.htm]

-And, I got many helps from TCM discord.

 ## Attacking Active Directory: Initial Attack Vectors